TimeAnomalyCode/CITS3011-Diplomacy/README.md

     ```
     python visualize.py
     ```
+    > https://diplomacy-app.fly.dev/app/ is the visualizer website.
+The output json is appended if file exists so make sure to remove the old json when generating a new json for the visualizer

 # Description
 In this project your group is tasked to research, design, develop, evaluate, and analyse an agent for playing the game Diplomacy.